 Mansfield must have realized her star was fading when she was sent to work on Too Hot to Handle and The Challenge.
 Both films are low-budget, British thrillers relying on Mansfield’s sizable proportions to make up for weak plot points.
 Don’t get me wrong, I love Mansfield and Too Hot to Handle is one of my favorite films, but Mansfield was far from the Hollywood studios she had dreamed of since she was a child.
 The American press was still touting Man-Oh-Man-Oh-Mansfield, but her antics were making headlines over anything she was producing.
 The Sherriff of Fractured Jaw was released in the US (which I covered in 1958 to coincide with it’s British release year) but Mansfield was out of the public’s mind as an actress and more akin to today’s reality stars.

 Van Doren found herself in a string of B-pictures through major studios such as MGM (The Beat Generation, The Big Operator, Girls Town) and United Artists (Guns, Girls, and Gangsters).
 Her turn in Teacher’s Pet hadn’t helped her star rise in the same way it may have helped others in her position and Mamie was still typecast as the 50s tough girl (my grandma would probably refer to her as “hard”).
-Mamie would continue to consistently work throughout the 60s but found stardom always just out of her reach.
+Mamie would continue to consistently work throughout the 60s.

 Day only had Pillow Talk as her primary release for the year but the film would kick off her frequent collaborations with Rock Hudson.
 The duo was considered box-office gold as viewers watched their romantic exploits.
 Again, Day was virginal but could hold her own against “Hunky Hudson.”
 The pair formed a close bond off-screen as well, which helped Hudson hide his sexuality.